 However, there isn’t conclusive evidence to prove how they can help with bodybuilding.
 Studies show that taking carbs and proteins post-workout helps with increased protein synthesis, helping with muscle hypertrophy (8).

 On the other hand, some studies reveal that only protein is essential for protein synthesis regardless of whether you consume carbs or not (1).

-The research also concludes that there’s no natural path to bodybuilding from carbs.
-However, here are some best time to eat carbs bodybuilding tips:
+Here are some best time to eat carbs bodybuilding tips: